k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I.md

   - minimal-mistakes
 ---

 _This is Part I of the website HOWTO series.
-See [Part II](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II) on theme customization and [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment on GitHub pages._
+See [Part II](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II) on theme customization, [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment on GitHub pages and [Part IV](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV) on social share and analytics._
 &nbsp;
 &nbsp;
 &nbsp;